The visuomotor transformations underlying target-directed behavior

 Listed in

 The visual system can process diverse stimuli and make the decision to execute appropriate behaviors, but it remains unclear where and how this transformation takes place.
-We imaged the zebrafish visual system while larvae responded with hunting, freezing, and escape behaviors, and systematically identified visually driven neurons and behaviorally correlated sensorimotor neurons.
-We found that broadly tuned sensory neurons are functionally connected to sensorimotor neurons that respond specifically during one behavior, and this transformation occurs in the optic tectum.
-We also identified sensorimotor neurons in four other areas downstream of the tectum, and these neurons are also specific for one behavior, indicating that once the decision to behave has been made in the tectum, the segregation of the pathways continues in later areas.
-Our findings suggest that the tectum receives visual sensory information and is responsible for selecting a single behavioral outcome, which is then relayed to downstream areas.
+Innate visually evoked behaviors such as hunting, freezing, and escape are thought to be deeply conserved, and have been described in a range of species from insects to humans.
+We found that zebrafish larvae would respond to predator-like visual stimuli with immobility and bradycardia, both hallmarks of freezing, in a head-fixed behavioral paradigm.
+We then imaged the zebrafish visual system while larvae responded to different visual stimuli with hunting, freezing, and escape behaviors and systematically identified visually driven neurons and behaviorally correlated sensorimotor neurons.
+Our analyses indicate that within the optic tectum, broadly tuned sensory neurons are functionally correlated with sensorimotor neurons which respond specifically during one behavior, indicating that it contains suitable information for sensorimotor transformation.
+We also identified sensorimotor neurons in four other areas downstream of the tectum, and these neurons are also specific for one behavior, indicating that the segregation of the pathways continues in other areas.
+While our findings shed light on how sensorimotor neurons may integrate visual inputs, further investigation will be required to determine how sensorimotor neurons in different regions interact and where the decision to behave is made.